Glacier National Park in Winter

 The quiet season of Glacier National Park is the winter, when the crowds thin and the bears go into hibernation.

 Snow shoe or cross country ski along the shores of Lake MacDonald.
-Want a guide?
-Glacier Adventure Guides does full and half-day excursions.
+Want a guide or transportation?
+Whitefish Tours & Shuttle offers guided tours and transportation to and from Glacier National Park.

 Apgar Visitor Center is open weekends from October-May.
-Ranger-led snowshoe hikes are available.
-Walks will be on Saturdays and Sundays from from January 13, 2019 through March 17, 2019.
-The two hour walks will depart from the Apgar Visitor Center at 10 a.m. and 2 p.m.
+Ranger-led snowshoe hikes are offered on weekends between January 11 and March 15, 2020, at 10 am and 2 pm.
+Meet at the Apgar Visitor Center.
+The two hour walks will depart from the Apgar Visitor Center.
 Snowshoe rentals are available.